Random Popular Matchings with Incomplete Preference Lists: Preliminaries

 \section{Preliminaries}

-For convenience, we create a unique auxiliary \textit{last resort item} $\ell_a$ for each person $a \in A$ and append $\ell_a$ to the end of $a$'s preference list, i.e. $\ell_a$ has lower preference than all other items in the list.
+For convenience, for each person $a \in A$ we append a unique auxiliary \textit{last resort item} $\ell_a$ to the end of $a$'s preference list ($\ell_a$ has lower preference than all other items in the list).
 By introducing the last resort items, we can assume that every person is matched because we can simply match any unmatched person $a$ with $\ell_a$.
 Note that these last resort items are not in $B$ and do not count toward $m$, the total number of ``real items.''
 Also, let $L = \{\ell_a|a \in A\}$ be the set of all last resort items.

-For each person $a \in A$, let $f(a)$ be the item at the top of $a$'s preference list.
-Let $F$ be the set of items $b \in B$ such that there exists a person $a' \in A$ with $f(a')=b$, and let $S = B-F$.
-Then, for each person $a \in A$, let $s(a)$ be the highest ranked item in $a$'s preference list that is not in $F$.
+For each person $a \in A$, let $f(a)$ denote the item at the top of $a$'s preference list.
+Let $F$ be the set of all items $b \in B$ such that there exists a person $a' \in A$ with $f(a')=b$, and let $S = B-F$.
+Then, for each person $a \in A$, let $s(a)$ denote the highest ranked item in $a$'s preference list that is not in $F$.
 Note that $s(a)$ is well-defined for every $a \in A$ because of the existence of last resort items.